TristanSMP/pipe/README.md

 }
 ```

-https://api.tristansmp.com/players/username/twisttaan/stats(only works when player is online, will fix soon)
+https://api.tristansmp.com/players/username/twisttaan/stats (only works when player is online, will fix soon)

 ```
 {